Renewable energy in Spain

-Renewable energy in Spain, consisting of bioenergy, wind, solar, and hydro sources, accounted for 25%.0% of the Total Energy Supply (TES) in 2023.
+Renewable energy in Spain, consisting of bioenergy, wind, solar, and hydro sources, accounted for 25.0% of the Total Energy Supply (TES) in 2023.
 In the same year, the share of electricity generated from renewable sources reached 50.3%, reflecting the country's progress towards its decarbonisation goals.
 Wind energy production reached 24.5%, hydroelectric 13.6%, and solar 20.3% of total energy production in 2023.
-In 2024, renewables already covered 64% of Spain’s electricity generation, mainly from wind and solar.
+In 2024, renewables already covered 64% of Spain's electricity generation, mainly from wind and solar.

+Spain expanded wind power rapidly in the early 2000s and later experienced strong growth in solar photovoltaic capacity.
+Renewable expansion accelerated after 2018 following the adoption of updated national and EU climate and energy frameworks, including Spains Integrated National Energy and Climate Plan (PNIEC) for 2021-2030.

 Spain, along with other European Union (EU) States, has a target of generating 32% of all its energy needs from renewable energy sources by 2030.
 A previous target of 20% for 2020, with an additional 0.8% available for other EU countries under the cooperation mechanism, was reached and slightly surpassed.
 Under the revised EU Renewable Energy Directive (RED III, 2023), the new binding target is 42.5% by 2030, with an aspiration to reach 45%.

+The European Environment Agency reports that renewable energy growth, particularly in wind and solar power, has reduced Spain's reliance on coal and oil and reshaped its electricity mix, with renewables surpassing nuclear generation since 2012.
+However, challenges remain in reducing final energy consumption and meeting the 2030 efficiency targets.
+In addition, economic losses due to extreme weather events have exceeded EUR 95 billion since 1980.

 Spain has many energy related national policies, including the Climate Change and Energy Transition Act of 2021 aims for climate neutrality by 2050, with targets including 74% renewable energy production, a ban on polluting vehicle sales by 2040, and mandatory low-emission zones in cities.
 The Integrated National Energy and Climate Plan (2021-2030) aligns with EU goals, aiming to cut greenhouse gas emissions by 40%.
 Royal Decree 244/2019 promotes rooftop solar adoption with financial incentives for surplus energy exports.
 While renewable energy employment declined after 2015, the sector has been recovering since 2018, though regional growth remains uneven.